Coaches

 Russian National Team Contract & Controversy

 Following his stint with England, Fabio Capello signed a contract with the Russian Football Union to manage the country’s national team.
 This deal was initially two years long, but eventually became a six-year deal, worth €7 million per year ($8 million), for a total base salary of €42 million ($48 million).
 Capello would also receive performance bonuses based on the team qualifying for the World Cup and the UEFA European Football Championship.
-One such bonus was a €2 million ($2.3 million) payout when Russia qualified for the 2014 FIFA World Cup.
+One such bonus was a €2 million ($2.3 million) payout upon Russia’s qualification for the 2014 FIFA World Cup.

 In 2014, despite the Russian Ruble crashing due to sanctions against the country, rendering the RFU unable to pay Capello, they somehow still offered to extend his contract.

 However, it later emerged that on the day of signing the deal, an additional contract also bore Capello’s name.
-This contract was questionable, as it was linked to two offshore companies, one of which was allegedly involved in a major money laundering scandal.
+This contract was questionable because it was linked to two offshore companies, one of which was allegedly involved in a major money-laundering scandal.
 Capello’s son, who also doubles as his lawyer, stated that he had no idea why Fabio’s name appeared on the document.

 This agreement stated that the first company, Chestersen Limited, would pay the second company, Faro Management Limited, €10 million ($11.2 million) over the period of Capello’s four-year extension to provide marketing and advertising services for the manager.
 An official investigation was reportedly launched, although the outcome is unknown.